-High Density Lipoprotein (HDL) et phosphoinositide 3-kinase (PI3K) signaling in atherosclerosis.
+High Density Lipoprotein (HDL) et PI3K signaling in atherosclerosis.

 Atherosclerosis is initiated by endothelial dysfunction which leads to lipids accumulation, mainly cholesterol, within the vascular wall, associated to impaired excess cholesterol removal by High Density Lipoprotein (HDL).
 Latter on, cholesterol and lipid deposits induce an inflammatory and fibro-proliferative response, leading to the formation of an atherosclerotic plaque.
 When the plate breaks, it forms a thrombus responsible for myocardial infarction, stroke or acute lower limb ischemia, depending on its location.
 The standard treatment is to perform angioplasty with placement of arterial stent, which restores arterial flow but might have adverse effects, such as restenosis and thrombotic complications.

-Our work is focused on two research axes, with the common goal to identify therapeutic targets for the prevention and treatment of atherosclerosis and its complications.
+Our work is focused on two research axes, with the common goal to identify therapeutic targets for the prevention and treatment of cardiovascular ans metabolic diseases.

 Despite considerable progresses in prevention and therapy, atherosclerotic cardiovascular diseases remain the most frequent cause of death (> 50% in Europe).
 Current preventive and therapeutic measures, notably lowering of low-density lipoprotein (LDL) cholesterol and blood pressure can probably save 30%.
 For the remaining 70% there will only be hope if new targets for therapeutic intervention are identified.
 In this context, high-density lipoprotein (HDL) cholesterol, for which atheroprotective properties have been supported by epidemiological, clinical and basic research, is one of the more interesting targets for treatments that will further reduce cardiovascular morbidity and mortality.